dgarnitz/vectorflow/README.md

 python -m unittest src.worker.tests.test_worker
 ```

-# Contributing
+# How to Contribute
 We love feedback from the community.
-If you have an idea of how to make this project better, we encourage you to open an issue or join our Discord.
-Please tag `dgarnitz` and `danmeier2`.
+If you have an idea of how to make this project better, we encourage you to open an issue.
+Please tag `dgarnitz` and `danmeier2`, and we can discuss how best to approach it.
+Or you can email us directly at `dan@getvectorflow.com`.

 Our roadmap is outlined in the section below and we would love help in building it out.
 We recommend you open an issue with a proposed approach in mind before submitting a PR.